Skip to main content

 Best Practices

-• Keep Boolean expressions readable and explicit.
+• Keep BOOL expressions readable and explicit.

 • Use descriptive variable names so conditions make sense on their own.